- Fruits: citrus, general tree fruits

 - Education and Training: demonstration, display

 - Pest Management: biological control

 - Sustainable Communities: urban/rural integration

-Objective 1.
-To conduct lab experiments to determine the best EPN “species-match” for control of the citrus nematode considering two commercially available EPN, S. riobrave (Biovector) and H. bacteriophora (Nemasys), and two Arizona-native EPN (Steinernema sp.
+1. To conduct lab experiments to determine the best EPN “species-match” for control of the citrus nematode considering two commercially available EPN S. riobrave (Biovector) and H. bacteriophora (Nemasys) and two Arizona-native EPN (Steinernema sp.
 ML18 isolate, and Heterorhabditis sp., CH35 isolate).
-Objective 2.
-To conduct field trial(s) in Yuma, AZ considering the two best-performing EPN isolates tested.
+2. To conduct two field trials in Yuma, AZ considering the two best-performing EPN isolates tested.